 “So we will continue those conversations with the government and go back to the minister with feedback about how this was handled.

-“But our immediate focus right now is ensuring that those volunteers can get on the ground right now.
+“But our immediate focus right now is ensuring that those volunteers can get on the ground.
 Because every single day that they’re not on the ground more animals are being left to suffer.”